ericlisboa/Paper-Template-Latex/README.md

-# LaTeX Template for Economics Papers
+# LaTeX Template for Papers

 This is my standard template repository for creating academic papers in LaTeX.